Do you provide lunch?

 http://www.lcms.org/pages/internal.asp?NavID=112, http://www.lcms.org/pages/internal.asp?NavID=2135 , and http://www.bookofconcord.org/whatisalutheran.html .

-We are a church school, created and administrated by Our Savior Lutheran Church.
+The school was created and is administrated by Our Savior Lutheran Church.
 Our academic programming and results show our students' high success rates, our testing results and the alumni's achievements.
 Nonetheless, we are not an "elitist" school, choosing only the most academically capable children; rather, we focus on integrity--articulating and living our faith; placing, teaching, and evaluating students; working and playing to the best of our abilities.
 We realistically know our needs for forgiveness and for our Savior, and we respond to all that He has given us.
 Thus, we offer the best curriculum and programs that we can, and our students also do the best they can, while we greatly value the differences among our students, families, and community.

-We are fully accredited by the National Lutheran Schools Accreditation organization and the Western Association of Schools and Colleges.
+The National Lutheran Schools Accreditation organization and the Western Association of Schools and Colleges have fully accredited the school.
 The accreditation process involves an intensive self-study, a visit by inspectors, and a long-range Action Plan to improve.
 Schools who voluntarily choose to seek accreditation are committed to continuous improvement, and these outside agencies provide the expertise, accountability, and assistance to help us effectively and efficiently do so.

 Published by Our Savior Lutheran Church, 98-1098 Moanalua Road, 'Aiea, Hawai'i 96701-4617